 But what if you need to fill your pastry with a liquid filling like a custard or a panna cotta that will set over time?
 In these situations, you need to SEAL YOUR PASTRY to create a watertight barrier.
 This is essential to stopping that liquid from turning your crisp pastry into a soggy, chewy mess.

-For the egg wash: You’ll need one beaten egg mixed in with 1 teaspoon of water
+STEP 1: Make an egg wash: You’ll need one beaten egg mixed in with 1 teaspoon of water or milk.

-Five minutes before your pastry is fully baked, remove it from the oven and brush with the egg wash covering the base and going up the sides of the pastry case.
+STEP 2: Brush egg wash onto the pastry.
+5 minutes before the pastry is fully baked, remove it from the oven and brush with the egg wash covering the base and going up the sides of the pastry case.
 Ensure the egg wash is in all the holes.
 Return the pastry case to the oven to continue baking for 5 minutes.
 Allow it to cool completely before filling.

 - Prepare: gather all the equipment that you’ll need ahead of starting.
 Get out your bowl, rolling pin, scales, pastry cutter, fork